 Marilyn Huestis, who is a toxicologist, said, “It shocked everyone, including ourselves, that we could measure, in some of these individuals, THC in the blood for 30 days.”
 The bodies of the participants accumulate THC that leaches out slowly, even if they have not smoked marijuana for a period of about a month.
 Researchers have found the level of marijuana to be 5 Nanograms for individuals who use marijuana regularly but have not used it for several days.

 On the other hand, some studies found no traces of cannabis in the blood of regular smokers.
 Therefore, it is determined that blood tests do not provide an accurate measure of cannabis present in the body.
 Scientists have shifted their focus towards breath tests in order to find something useful.

 THC and cannabinoids get degraded promptly and do not appear in the breath in large amounts.
 According to Tara Lovestead, metabolites should be looked for in the breath.
 Lovestead was of the view that a test that detects metabolites will reduce the possibility of making someone positive from inhaling secondhand smoke.

 The police officers who attended the seminar were allowed to watch a video in which people were heating concentrated marijuana and inhaling the vapors.
 They were given a visit to a local marijuana dispensary where they reviewed hollowed-out cigars filled with marijuana.
 In order to test the skills of these officers, they were sent to examine some volunteers who were smoking pot inside an RV.

-In previous courses, officers agreed on labeling a volunteer as under the influence while in fact the volunteer did not smoke at all.
+In previous courses, officers agreed on labeling a volunteer as under the influence while in fact, the volunteer did not smoke at all.
 Therefore, the officers had been making educated guesses only.
-The judgements officers make can also yield false positives and negatives like the THC tests.
+The judgments officers make can also yield false positives and negatives like the THC tests.